-As with a car loan, shopping around for your auto insurance policy could pay off.
-While you’re comparing quotes, look at more than just the premium.
-Here are a few factors for you to compare.
+Shopping around and comparing car insurance rates can help you save money and get the best coverage for your needs.
+When comparing quotes, it’s important to look at more than just the premium.
+Here are a few factors to compare.

-Make sure the deductibles and coverage amounts are consistent across the quotes you’re comparing.
+Make sure the coverage options, coverage limits and deductibles are consistent across all quotes.
 If they’re different, you won’t be able to do an apples-to-apples cost comparison.

-Generally, insurance policies with lower premiums have higher deductibles and vice versa.
-That said, if you’re considering a lower-premium policy with a higher deductible, make sure you’d be able to cover that deductible without experiencing financial hardship.How to find good, cheap car insurance
+Generally, insurance policies with higher deductibles have lower premiums and vice versa.
+If you’re considering a policy with a lower premium and a higher deductible, make sure you can cover the deductible without experiencing financial hardship if you need to file a claim.

 Many insurers offer a slew of auto insurance discounts that can help lower your premium.
 Depending on the company, you may be able to find discounts such as loyalty, safe driver, good student, homeowner, safety feature, multi-car and multi-policy discounts, among others.

 Before you buy auto insurance coverage, it’s a good idea to make sure the insurance company is financially sound.
 You can check the financial strength of the companies you’re considering on the five major insurance rating agency websites: A.M.
 Best, Fitch, Kroll Bond Rating Agency, Moody’s and Standard & Poor’s.